-This MD&A is based on a review of the Company's operations, financial position, and plans for the future based on facts and circumstances as of May 30, 2019.
+This MD&A is based on a review of the Company's operations, financial position, and plans for the future based on facts and circumstances as of August 28, 2019.
 Except for historical information or statements of fact relating to the Company, this document contains "forward-looking statements" within the meaning of applicable Canadian securities regulations.
 There can be no assurance that such statements will prove to be accurate, and future events and actual results could differ materially from those anticipated in such statements.
 Important factors that could cause actual results to differ materially from our expectations are disclosed in the Company's documents filed from time to time via SEDAR with the Canadian regulatory agencies to whose policies we are bound.
-Forward-looking statements are based on the estimates and opinions of management on the date the statements are made, and we do not undertake any obligation to update forward-looking statements should conditions or our estimates or opinions change.
-These statements involve known and unknown risks, uncertainties, and other factor that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievement expressed or implied by these forward-looking statements.
+Forward-looking statements are based on the estimates and opinions of management on the date the statements should conditions or our estimates or opinions change.
+These statements involve known and unknown risks, uncertainties, and other factor that may cause the Company's actual results, levels of activity, performance or achievement sto be materially different from any future results, levels of activity, performance or achievement expressed or implied by these forward-looking statements.